Pets at the shelter 1-2 years

 * Providing a home to an older pet which are typically overlooked, especially in a shelter environment, gives you such a rewarding feeling and one returned by your new pet.

-Dogs at the shelter 6 -12 months
+Pets at the shelter 6 -12 months

-Animals at the shelter 2-3 years
+Pets at the shelter 2-3 years

-Animals at the shelter 3 plus years.
+Pets at the shelter 3 plus years.

 Please take a moment to view our Long Term Residents at Homeward Bound Animal Shelter which are dogs who have been at the shelter longer than 6 months and the cats longer than 1 year.
 We do our best to provide the best care for all of our animals, however, the shelter is no substitute for a loving home.
 Please consider one of these pets as they have been waiting a very long time to find their forever families.
 Just a little patience, understanding and in some cases training is all they need to be that perfect addition you are looking for.